 What is love: Rewriting The Love Chapter

-In 1st Corinthians 13, the Greek word Agape is the only word the author uses in this passage.
+In 1st Corinthians 13, the Greek word Agape is the author’s only word in this passage.
 The passage is much clearer with unconditional love inserted where the single word love appears in our translations.

-I rewrote and personalized the passage for myself in the hopes that it might bring additional clarity for you as well.
+I rewrote and personalized the passage for myself in the hopes that it might also bring additional clarity for you.

 “If I’m an accomplished storyteller and can speak persuasively, but I don’t have unconditional love, I am like a babbling two-year-old or a car alarm in the middle of the night.